alubawzk/MPG-LSD/README.md

 ## 1. Illustration
 - This is a simple demo for our paper "MPG-LSD: Line segment detection based on multi-scale perceptual grouping".
 - Use of our code for any other than research purposes is prohibited.
+- We will release the constructed dataset after the paper is accepted.

 ## 2. Requirements
 - Windows 64 bit